connormurphy798/Flexle.jl/docs/principle.md

 1. Select a random $i \in [1 .. n]$.
 2. Select a random $r \in [0, m)$.
-3. If $V_i >= r$, return $i$.
+3. If $V_i \geq r$, return $i$.
 Else, return to step 1.

 Once `Flexle.sample` has selected a level, the next step is to use rejection sampling on the elements in said level, taking advantage of the precomputed max of any weight in the level;
 the element selected through rejection sampling is that returned by `Flexle.sample`.

-The runtime of rejection sampling depends on the number of iterations $T$, which is itself proportional to the average probability of "rejecting" a choice of sample.
+The runtime of rejection sampling depends on the number of iterations $T$, which is itself a function of to the average probability of "rejecting" a choice of sample.

 $$E(T) = \sum_{t=1}^{\infty}{t \cdot P_\text{avg}(\text{reject})}^t$$